gt-marine-robotics-group/Virtuoso/virtuoso_navigation/README.md

 ## Nav2

 Nav2 is an open-source package which is used by our navigation server for global path planning.
-Nav2 takes in odometry from the localization server and point clouds from the processing server, and it creates a global costmap.
+Nav2 takes in odometry from the localization server and point clouds from the perception server, and it creates a global costmap.
 When we send it a goal in the map frame, it will generate a sequence of waypoints which the USV will follow.
 This path is passed to our controller server.
 Further documentation can be found on the [Nav2 Github](https://github.com/ros-planning/navigation2).

 ## Virtuoso Navigation Nodes

 ### waypoints_node.py
 This node takes in a sequence of waypoints in the map frame the USV needs to navigate to.
 Every time the USV arrives at a waypoint, it will generate a path to the next waypoint through Nav2.
+When finised with all waypoints, the node will publish a success message.

 ### translate_node.py
 This node takes in a point in the base_link frame the USV needs to translate to.
-The point is transformed to the map frame and then passed into the waypoints_node as a single waypoint.
+The point is transformed to the map frame and then passed into the `waypoints_node` as a single waypoint.
+When translation has finished, the node will publish a success message.

 ### station_keeping_node.py
 This node upon request publishes a path with a single waypoint (the current pose) to the controller.
 The controller will then attempt to hold that pose.

 ### rotate_node.py
 This node upon request rotates the USV by a requested number of radians.
+When finished rotating, the node will publish a success message.

+### waypoint_player_node.py
+Check the `virtuoso_localization` documentation on the `waypoint_saver_node.py` to see how waypoints are saved.
+The player will look inside the `~/mrg/waypoints_raw` directory for the `points_{file_num}.yaml` file containing the the waypoints to follow, where `file_num` is a parameter for the node.
+If not `file_num` is provided, it will simply find the most recent waypoints file (i.e. the one with the highest number).
+The pseudo-code below explains how the player navigates through each waypoint:
+- while not finished with all gps waypoints:
+  - convert current gps waypoint to the map frame, no need to change orientation from the file
+  - send a path to the `waypoints_node` containing the map frame waypoint
+  - when `waypoints_node` sends a success message, repeat for the next gps waypoint When finished with all waypoints, the player will publish a success message.

 ## External Subscribed Topics